Mcotsar/Maps_R/README.md

 # Maps_R
-Maps created on R using omsdata.
+Maps was created on R using omsdata.
 Follow this link https://ggplot2tutor.com/tutorials/streetmaps